coltisor/lexical-toolkit/README.md

 # Lexical Toolkit

-Your comprehensive toolset for effortless and flexible Lexical development, equipped with essential features.
+Your comprehensive toolkit for effortless and flexible Lexical development, equipped with essential features.

 ## Features